JetBrains/projector-docker/README.md

 # projector-docker
 [![JetBrains incubator project](https://jb.gg/badges/incubator.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-Some scripts to create and run a Docker container with projector and IDE.
+Some scripts to create and run a Docker container with Projector and IDE.

 For more info, please check out [Projector.md](https://github.com/JetBrains/projector-server/blob/master/docs/Projector.md).